kjhallam/12_employee_tracker/README.md

 ## ⬇️ INSTALLATION

-run node.js, npm i, npm i inquirer, npm i console table, & npm i mysql
+- npm i - install all files for npm to run
+- npm init - create a json package
+- npm i inquirer - uses inquirer to interact with the user through the command line
+- npm i console table - format tables
+- npm i mysql - connect to mySQL database

 ---